fernandoescolar/vscode-solution-explorer/README.md

 - `vssolution.showOutputChannel` Show the solution explorer output channel.

+- `vssolution.useSolutionExplorerIcons` If 'true' it uses the vscode-solution-explorer custom icons.
+If 'false' it uses the installed icon theme.

-- `vssolution.netcoreIgnore` Folder and file names to ignore when get a dotnet core project content
+- `vssolution.netcoreIgnore` Folder and file names to ignore when get a dotnet core project content.

 - `vssolution.xxprojItemTypes` Type of XML element to put in the xxproj files.